Mandar Rao Dessai: Goa (loan)

 Mandar was retained by Goa for the 2015 Indian Super League with Zico impressed by him from the 2014 season.
 He started and scored in the first game of the season against Roberto Carlos lead northern outfit Delhi Dynamos from a Romeo Fernandes assist as his team won 2–0.
 He scored again in a round 4 game away at Guwahati against NorthEast United after coming on as a substitute, from a swift counterattack, showing his impressive pace.
 Mandar then turned in his first assist of the season at home against Kerala Blasters from a corner, assisting Gregory Arnolin with a goal that turned out be the winner.
 He won Hero of the Match awards for his performances against Delhi Dynamos and Pune City in 2015 Indian Super League.
 Mandar scored his 3rd goal of the season against Kerala Blasters in a 1–5 win at Kochi on 29 November 2015, where he also assisted Reinaldo for the 3rd goal.

 Return to Dempo

 After contractual problems, Mandar returned to play for Dempo, where he had a contract until the end of the 2015–16 season where he helped his team win promotion back to the I-League.

 Goa

-Desai signed a permanent deal with Goa from the 2016 Indian Super League season.
+Desai signed a permanent deal with Goa from the 2016 Indian Super League.
 He later went to Spain for a short training cum trial stint with La Liga side Villarreal CF.